Who are Adverse Credit Mortgages suitable for?

 Statistics reveal that one in five people in the UK have what is regarded as a poor credit rating.
 People falling under this category have a wide range of occupations, income levels and ages.
 It may not be a matter of financial mismanagement but simply unemployment or even being in dispute with a company over payment of a bill.

-Individuals with a poor credit rating are seen as non-standard by high street lenders and as a consequence will have difficulty being accepted for a mainstream mortgage product.
+Individuals with a poor credit rating are seen as non-standard by high street lenders.
+As a consequence will have difficulty being accepted for a mainstream mortgage product.

 There are many reasons why people get turned down for a high-street mortgage.
 Many people may not realise that one of the most common reasons is paying a bill late.